GavinOvsak/BahaiApps/README.md

 ### 2. Fork an existing app

 Any app in this directory with a `</>` button has its source code publicly available on GitHub.
-You can copy it and make your own version:
+You can copy it or link to it in a message to a coding AI and make your own version:

 1. Click the `</>` button on any card to go to its GitHub page
 2. Click **Fork** (top right on GitHub) — this copies it to your account